Buying a car

 Comprehensive Car Insurance is a ‘bells and whistles’ premium level of cover.
 With Comprehensive cover, you could claim things like:

-• Accidental loss or damage.
-If you’re involved in a collision and impact, or your car is damaged by hail, storm and flood events.
+• Accidental loss or damage to your car from events such as collision and impact, or vehicle damage from hail, storm and flood events.

-• Third party property cover, for damage to another person’s car or property.
+• Accidental loss or damage to another person’s car or property.

 • Additional features and covers such as a hire car after a not-at-fault incident, or cover for personal items lost or damaged in an accident.